-- As you leave Leh, you climb towards Nimmu and here is your first glimpse of what will be in store for next few days – lovely combination of mountains and desert landscape, spectacular green valleys and crystal clear rivers!
+- As you leave Leh, you climb towards Nimmu and here is your first glimpse of what will be in store for the next few days – a lovely combination of mountains and desert landscape, spectacular green valleys and crystal clear rivers!

 - As you cross Gurudwara Pathar Saheb, keep looking for the signage “Magnetic Hill”.
 This is a geographic marvel!
 Check it yourself.

 - For the next few hours drive along the Indus River.
 Notice the fantastic colours of the mountains glimmering in the morning light!

 - Reach Alchi and get marvelled at the murals in the famous monastery.
 Have breakfast here

 - As you near Lamayuru, get stunned by the spectacular moonscape!

 - The setting of Lamayuru monastery is stunning!
 Spend an hour exploring the monastery.